onebeyond/monaco/README.md

 #### Supported .NET version:

-6.0
+7.0

 #### Installation

-`dotnet new --install Monaco.Template.Solution`
+`dotnet new install Monaco.Template.Solution`

 #### Uninstalling

-`dotnet new --uninstall Monaco.Template.Solution`
+`dotnet new uninstall Monaco.Template.Solution`

 #### How to create a Monaco based solution